 Motorsport bezel: Tachymeter function

 Probably the most recognizable watch known for motorsport racing is the Rolex Daytona.

 The Tachymeter was used back in the day by racing car drivers to tell them how fast they were going.

 These watches usually run down to 60.
 The outside numbers allow the wearer to gauge their speed and distance traveled.

-Perhaps my personal favorites are the Breitling Navitime and Luminox 3001 dive watch.
-With the Breitling Navitime featuring the slide rule bezel style, perfect for pilots.
-Whilts the Luminox 3001 is the perfect dive watch with a water resistant to 200m, which means that if you’re a beginner diver, the watch will suit you perfectly.
+Perhaps my personal favourites are the Breitling Navitime and Luminox 3001 dive watch.
+The Breitling Navitime features the slide rule bezel style, perfect for pilots.
+Whilst the Luminox 3001 is the perfect dive watch with water resistance to 200m, which means that if you’re a beginner diver, the watch will suit you perfectly.